dkorunic/pktstat-bpf/README.md

 FLAGS
   -?, --help               display help
-  -j, --json               if true, output in JSON format -x, --xdp                if true, use XDP instead of TC (this disables egress statistics) -k, --kprobes            if true, use KProbes for per-proces TCP/UDP statistics -g, --tui                if true, enable TUI
+  -j, --json               if true, output in JSON format -c, --cgroup STRING      the path to a CGroup V2 to measure statistics on -x, --xdp                if true, use XDP instead of TC (this disables egress statistics) -k, --kprobes            if true, use KProbes for per-proces TCP/UDP statistics -g, --tui                if true, enable TUI